Helping Those in the Least Reached and Least Resourced Nations

 At the root of many of these problems is a lack of education and infrastructure.
 At the request of Mchungaji Kundi Moja, IntelliTect and Partners International have funded construction and improvements to multiple schools.
 These schools, located along the border of Kenya and Somalia, serve all local children and do not segregate based on gender or religion, which is rare in this region.
 The work supervised by Mchungaji Kundi Moja includes multiple new classrooms that allow more students to attend.
 There is now a new separate restroom building for the girls and women to use as well as updated science lab equipment.
 The building also has a space for adults to use at night to improve their reading, math, and writing skills.

-In total, these schools serve more than one thousand students in some of the poorest, most needy, most vulnerable areas in East Africa.
+In total, these schools serve more than one thousand students in some of the poorest, most needy, and most vulnerable areas in East Africa.
 Terrorist attacks remain a constant threat.
 One of the schools is physically inside a refugee camp.
 Often, classes have been unable to meet because of civil war in the area.
-Nevertheless, the work continues and progress is being made.
+Nevertheless, the work continues, and progress is being made.

 Questions about these projects or this region?